nmbell/powdrgit/help/Set-GitBranch.md

 ### -BranchName
 The names of the branches to be checked out.
+Wildcard characters are allowed.
-These should match existing branches in the specified repository.
+The pattern will match against existing branches in the specified repository.
+A warning will be generated for any values that do not match the name of an existing branch.

 ```yaml
 Type: String[]